 Hood vs. Hoodless

-Fabric Thickness (Denier)
+Fabric Thickness and Durability (Denier)

 With ultralight tents, manufacturers cut weight by using thin fabrics that weigh less but are considerably less durable.
 You’ll see some of the same with sleeping bags, but because they are used on the inside on the tent, thin materials (with a lower denier) are less of a liability.
 Even the see-through 10-denier shell on the Sea to Summit Spark isn’t cause for too much concern as long as you keep it in a stuff sack and don’t sleep directly on the ground (and maybe keep the dog away from it as well).
 The biggest threat to tearing a sleeping bag is snagging it on its own zipper, but taking some extra care should allow just about any sleeping bag to have a long life.